Siyabonga95-lab/Project_1_10/README.md

 # Cosmic Duel of Light and Shadow - Part 3 Implementation

 ## Project Overview
-This is a student-led anime project website featuring the "Cosmic Duel of Light and Shadow" anime concept.
+This is my anime project website featuring the "Cosmic Duel of Light and Shadow" anime concept.
 The website includes interactive elements, SEO optimization, and comprehensive form functionality.

 ## Files Structure
 - `index.html` - Homepage with project proposal